Our Price Setting and Listing Policies

 Thus, our guests end up paying upwards of 35% in taxes and broker charges.

 Additionally, third-party brokers (in particular VRBO and Airbnb) essentially operate as if they are the owners of the properties that we list on their platforms.
-Instead, we, as owners, have to deal with all rental arrangements and perform all efforts for housekeeping and scheduling, hot tub service, property maintenance, repairs, and alike, and pay for everything, such as property taxes, HOA fees, ever rising insurance premiums, water, electricity, refuse pick-up, Internet service, TV service, hot tub maintenance, quarterly tax returns for the rental activity, handyman bills when something minor goes wrong during a rental, and on and on.
+Instead, we, as owners, have to deal with all rental arrangements and perform all efforts for housekeeping and scheduling, hot tub service, property maintenance, repairs, and alike, and pay for everything, such as property taxes, HOA fees, ever rising insurance premiums, water, electricity, refuse pick-up, Internet service, TV service, hot tub maintenance, quarterly tax returns for the rental activity, handyman bills when something goes wrong during a rental, and on and on.

-Third-party brokers claim that they do “something good” for their commissions.
+Third-party brokers claim that they do “something good” in return for the commissions they charge.
 But we, the owners are the ones who communicate with our guests, and who accommodate their special needs and wishes.
 We are the ones who have to guarantee correct financial accounting, often hiring professionals to correct errors or inaccuracies committed by the 3rd-party companies.
 Instead, since it is in our best interest to keep our good clientele happy, we are the ones who will offer better assurances to our guests.
 We are small enough to thoroughly deal with a special situation.
-We are at the other end of a phone line when our guests have a question, not some AI voice or “Help Center” or a phone tree that never ends up with a human being or, if it does, only with a person who has no authority.
+We are at the other end of a phone when our guests have a question, not some AI voice or “Help Center” or a phone tree that never ends up with a human being or, if it does, only with a person who has no authority.
 We are the ones who can accommodate cancellations or date changes or special wishes of our guests, much better than VRBO or Airbnb ever will.

 Therefore, to curtail these avoidable expenses, we have implemented: